molian6/shared_key_value_store_project/README.md

 ## Master to shards (use the old message class)
 - put: send the "put(key, value)"" pair as message.value to proposer.
 Add to replica's dict if it is learned.
 Shards send acknowledge back when f+1 replica learned
-- get: send (key) as message.value to proposer.....then????
+- get: send "get(key)" as message.value to proposer.....then????
 - delete: send the "put(key, value)"" pair as message.value to proposer.
 Delete from replica's dict if it is learned.
 Shards send acknowledge back when f+1 replica learned